 Healthy bodies and minds require nutritious meals at every age.
 But when people don’t have enough food or have to choose inexpensive foods with low-nutritional value, it can seriously impact their health.
 And once the cycle of poor diet and poor health begins, it can be hard to break.
-Watch the video below to learn how hunger can affect the daily lives of 1 in 8 Americans:

 Every day, Feeding Florida commits to building stronger communities with nutritious food.